onurbil/dir_list/README.md

 ### Options
 -h, --help:  show this help message and exit
--d depth:   maximal print depth boundry
+-d depth:   maximal print depth
--l length:   maximal print length boundry of a folder -f folder:   folder without printing boundries applied
+-l length:   maximal print length of a folder
+-f folder:   folder with no printing length boundry